ryanoc21/Linear-Algebra/README.md

 # Linear_Algebra_Challenges
-The coding challenge from Mike X Cohen's course on linear algebra.
+This repository contains my code for the coding challengs for Mike X Cohen's course and book on Linear Algebra